orti10/-Yammie-Restaurant/README.md

 ![server](https://user-images.githubusercontent.com/44768171/136670657-04425381-d26c-4287-b0ba-1bdc85eedac9.jpeg)

-4. At this point you can go to Postman to your localhost: http://localhost:2000 (2000 or other, depends on where the server is listening) and run request to check/add information to the database
+4. At this point you can go to Postman to your localhost: http://localhost:2000 (2000 or other, depends on what port the server is listening to) and run request to check/add information to the database